Skip to main content

 They will receive an email from alert@checkit.net.

-They can also see the alert on Alert Status tile in the Control Centre.
+They can also see the alert on the Alert Status tile in the Control Centre.
 See image 2.

-The alert will remain in the Control Centre (even after the device resumes sending data/the the battery has been replaced) until the alert is cleared.
+The alert will remain in the Control Centre (even after the device resumes sending data/the battery has been replaced) until the alert is cleared.

 Alert Status Service Alert.png